How to Start an LLC in CT

 Yes, as long as you have a physical address in Connecticut.
 But keep in mind that if you act as your own registered agent, you’ll have to list your address on the public record.
 You’ll also have to be available at this address during business hours and update the Connecticut Secretary of State whenever your address changes.

-Step 3: File Certificate of Organization
+Step 3: File Connecticut Certificate of Organization

 Once you have your business name and your registered agent’s information, you can move on to the paperwork that forms your LLC: the Certificate of Organization.
 You can fill it out by paper and send it in the mail or submit it online.
 Before you get started, make sure you have the following information handy:

 It’s important to remember that everything you list on this form will be posted online, so it’s smart to minimize the use of personal information like home addresses.
+Protection of personal information online is a big reason why most businesses hire a registered agent.

 If you send your Certificate of Organization to the Connecticut Secretary of State by mail, you can expect it to take around 7-10 business days, not counting mail time.
 If you file online, it’ll only take 2-3 business days.
 You can also pay an extra $50 for expedited service and have your LLC approved in 24 hours.

-Step 4: Set up Business Operations
+Step 4: Set Up Business Operations

 Once your Certificate of Organization is approved by the Connecticut Secretary of State, you have an LLC.
 But you’ll still need to take some steps to make sure your LLC is ready to do business.

-• Draft an operating agreement.
 While not required by law in Connecticut, an operating agreement is crucial.
 It’s a contract that defines how your LLC will vote, distribute money, handle disputes, and more.
 Don’t skip it.

-• Get an EIN.
-This is a tax ID you can get through the IRS online.
-You’ll need one when you open your business bank account.
+An Employer Identification Number (EIN) is a tax ID you can get through the IRS online.
+You’ll need one when you open your business bank account, and/or if you decide to hire employees.
+Applying for an EIN with the IRS is free and only takes a few minutes.

-• Organize your company finances.
-Your LLC will need a business bank account where members can make initial contributions.
+our LLC will need a business bank account where members can make initial contributions.
 This will help you keep your personal money separate from your LLC’s money (a crucial step in maintaining your limited liability status).

-Step 5.
-File BOI Report
+Step 5: File BOI Report

 The Beneficial Ownership Information (BOI) Report is a mandatory federal filing that discloses ownership information to the federal government.
 The BOI Report is a result of the Corporate Transparency Act, which aims to combat money laundering and other illicit activity.
-In 2024, you 90 days from registration to file your BOI Report.
-In 2025, that window shrinks to 30 days.
-We can take care of this requirement for you when you hire us to form your LLC.

 Frequently Asked Questions